-How to add an Exchange Server Shared Mailbox and set up Custom SMTP (on-prem)
+How to add an Exchange Server Shared Mailbox (on-prem)

 Overview

-Follow these instructions to add your Exchange Server Shared Mailbox to your team workspace in Front.
+Follow these instructions to add your Exchange Server Shared Mailbox to a shared inbox in Front.

 • You need to have Microsoft Exchange administrator to complete the setup.